 Use accounting software to keep everything up to date and compliant

 A good accounting system is crucial for a retail business and comes in handy at tax time.
 You can monitor cash flow, transactions and inventory, develop a customer database, and keep up to date with your bills and payroll.
 A cloud-based accounting system offers increased security, as well to the ability to check your financial data in real time.
 Most can be used on your smartphone as well, making it easier to update your records.
-Xero, Reckon and MYOB are great options for retail businesses, and you can integrate them with your NAB Business Everyday Account.
+Once you have accounting software you can integrate your accounting package with your NAB account to make bank reconciliation fast and easy.
 There’s also a number of retail specific software add on products that integrate with your accounting software.

 Develop a customer sales system